paigegiorlagodfrey/repo_name/README.txt

 Edit 5 cause I wasn't supposed to merge.
 Edit 6 cause now it will make conflict on this line.
 Edit 7 using github on internet.
+Edit 8 on the github internet site.
+The line above was to connect with internet site.